Moesif/moesif-laravel-example/readme.md

 Laravel is a web application framework that many developers to serve APIs.

-Moesif is an API analyatics platform. [moesif-laravel](https://github.com/Moesif/moesif-laravel) is a middleware that makes integration with Moesif easy for Laravel based applications.
+Moesif is an API analyatics and monitoring platform. [moesif-laravel](https://github.com/Moesif/moesif-laravel) is a middleware that makes integration with Moesif easy for Laravel based applications.

 This is an example of laravel application with Moesif integrated.